restatedev/service-protocol/service-invocation-protocol.md

 Each syscall defines a priori whether it replies with an ack or a completion, or doesn't reply at all.

-There are a couple of special message streams for initializing and closing the invocation.

 ### Replaying and Processing

 Both runtime and SDKs transition the message stream through 2 states: